dart-lang/site-www/src/_guides/language/language-tour.md

 <a name="super-parameters"></a>
-To avoid having to manually pass each parameter into the super invocation of a non-redirecting constructor, you can use super-initializer parameters to forward parameters to the specified or default superclass constructor.
+To avoid having to manually pass each parameter into the super invocation of a constructor, you can use super-initializer parameters to forward parameters to the specified or default superclass constructor.
+This feature can't be used with redirecting constructors.
 Super-initializer parameters have similar syntax and semantics to [initializing formal parameters](#initializing-formal-parameters):